 D44 Jury duty.
 Faculty and unclassified professionals are not exempt from jury duty.
 The university encourages faculty and unclassified professionals to serve on juries.
 A faculty or unclassified professional member may be excused by the court.
 While a faculty or unclassified professional member is absent because of jury duty, leave with pay will be provided.
 It is the responsibility of the department/unit head and faculty or unclassified professional member to see that his/her regular duties are assumed by others during the absence.

 D55 Employee Assistance Program.
-K-State is genuinely interested in the health and well-being of its people.
+Kansas State University is genuinely interested in the health and well-being of its people.
 The Employee Assistance Program (EAP) is an education, intervention, and referral service designed to help faculty, unclassified professionals, University Support Staff, and student employees with personal problems and concerns affecting their job performance.
 Whether the problems are short-term or long-term, the EAP is available to help clarify issues and identify campus and community resources that can help.
-All K-State faculty, unclassified professionals, University Support Staff, student employees, and their families may use the K-State-EAP service, which is available through Office of Employee Relations and Training.
+All Kansas State University faculty, unclassified professionals, University Support Staff, student employees, and their families may use the Kansas State University EAP service, which is available through the Office of Employee Relations and Training.